netgen/jquery.ngResponsiveTables/README.md

 ## Options ##

-* __tableSelector__ - The selector of the table to use responsive styles on.
-You can use any element selector.
 * __smallPaddingCharNo__ - Set the max number of characters inside the current table cell, and add the 'small-padding' class  on the current td (if the length of the characters is smaller than this number)
 * __mediumPaddingCharNo__ - Set the max number of characters inside the current table cell, and add the 'medium-padding'  class on the current td (if the length of the characters is smaller than this number)
 * __largePaddingCharNo__ - Set the max number of characters inside the current table cell, and add the 'large-padding' class  on the current td (if the length of the characters is smaller than this number)